How to Become a Digital Nomad and Explore the World

 For expenses, make sure that you include a set dollar amount for shelter, food, to support your explorations, and a comfortable cushion amount for a ‘rainy day.’
 Also, decide which expenses you can cut out by putting yourself in a very minimalist mindset, where you can survive with fewer material possessions.
 Then, see if your income is sufficient to cover these expenses.
 If not, you will need to reevaluate your decision to become a digital nomad or find alternative ways to earn a higher salary, such as taking on additional freelance gigs.

 You’ll want to stick to this budget plan, no matter what.
 To be realistic, most travelers and digital nomads find themselves in Southeast Asia, as it can be very inexpensive to live there while earning a low western salary.
 For example, a $10,000 yearly salary will go much further in Thailand than it will France.

 While traveling can be fun and play, you also have a necessary checklist to tend to in order to make it happen.
 This usually includes visas for each destination, traveler’s insurance, and necessary shots and physicals before you jump on a flight.
 Depending on your locations of interest, you’ll need to check the requirements with your embassy and doctors.

 On top of the basic traveler’s checklist, working abroad includes some other items.
 For example, make sure you have a plan for taking care of your accounting and taxes, as they differ from country to country.
-If you plan on running your own business from abroad, here’s a guide to get you started on small business accounting.
 You should also have a physical address for any mail that might be sent to you.
 A friend’s or family member’s that don’t plan on moving during your travels will work just fine.